 ‘Now it’s there for all to see – the new Noosa Arts signboard and, behind it, the rapidly-growing theatre.’ – Noosa News, October 1975

-Several sites were considered – in Goodchap Street (next to Council Offices), part of Pinaroo Park, the Noosa Heads Bowls Cub (next to where the Noosa Tennis Club courts were once located).
+Several sites were considered – in Goodchap Street (next to Council Offices), in part of Pinaroo Park, the Noosa Heads Bowls Cub (next to the tennis courts).
 A committee consisting of Roy Osment, Carl Neilson and Keith Hanney was elected in 1973 to investigate the position.

 In 1974 the Noosa Shire Council gave the necessary approval for the shed to be shifted to leased land adjacent to the Noosa District Football Club.
-President Marea Brown sought assistance from the Member for Cooroora, Mr David Low (Noosa Shire was once part of the seat of Cooroora before the seat of Noosa was created in 1991).
-He and Mr Arthur Creedy, the Director of Cultural Activities, made personal representation to the Queensland Treasury for assistance and, finally, after much paper work, a $1 for $1 subsidy on Stage 1 of the Noosa Arts Theatre was obtained.
+President, Marea Brown, sought assistance from the member for Cooroora, Mr David Low, and the Director of Cultural Activities, Mr Arthur Creedy, and made personal representation to the Queensland Treasury.
+Finally, after much paper work, a $1 for $1 subsidy on Stage 1 of the Noosa Arts Theatre was obtained.
 The total cost was $9,067.
 Things were moving at last.

 During the long period of negotiations, Noosa Arts Building Fund continued to mount with social activities and play presentations.
 Supporters were asked to subscribe to interest-free loans and urged to buy theatre chairs individually inscribed with the name of the donor – for $10 each.

 Late in 1974, Nancy Cato’s book Brown Sugar was launched at the R.S.L.
 Hall.
 Hilarious skits by Noosa Arts added to the night of celebration.